Siddhant-0987654321/OS-DIS../README.md

 I will upload the code of this project after the submission ddl has passed.

 ## project 3
 Use Docker to deploy a Hadoop cluster with one master and four slaves.
-Run a Hadoop Java program BigramCount (similar to classical WordCount) on the Hadoop cluster.
+Run a Hadoop Java program BigramCount (similar to classic WordCount) on the Hadoop cluster.

 I will upload the code of this project after the submission ddl has passed.